SleepyLili/tlapbot/README.md

 [External actions](https://owncast.online/thirdparty/actions/).
 ## Features
-The bot gives points to everyone in chat -- 10 points every 10 minutes by default, but the time interval and amount of points can be changed in the config.
+The bot gives points to everyone in chat -- 10 points every 10 minutes by default, but the time interval and amount of points can be changed.

 The users in chat can then use their points on redeems -- rewards like "choose my background music", "choose what level to play next", "react to this video" etc.
-The streamer can configure redeems to fit their stream and the activity they're doing, to add more viewer-streamer interactions to the stream.
+You can configure redeems to fit your stream and the activities you're doing.

 The redeems then show on a "Redeems dashboard" that everyone can view as an External Action on the Owncast stream, or at its standalone URL.
-This allows easy browsing of active challenges and recent redeems, for both the streamer and the viewers.
+This allows easy browsing of active challenges and recent redeems.
 ## Setup
+Tlapbot requires Python 3, probably a fairly recent version of it too.
+(My live instance runs on Python 3.9.2.)

 The Python prerequisites for running tlapbot are the libraries `flask`, `requests` and `apscheduler`.
 If you follow the installation steps below, they should automatically be installed if you don't have them.

-**The only difference between installing the project as a folder and installing from a package file is that the `instance` folder will be in a slightly different place.
-(And that you can more easily change the code when running the project from a folder.)**
 ### Install from git repo (as a folder)
 1. Clone the repository.
 2. Run `pip install -e .` in the root folder.
 This will install tlapbot